edissyum/opencaptureformem/README.md

 By default, run the script at every 5th minute past every hour from 8 through 18 on every day-of-week from Monday through Friday.

+## Possible errors

+If you have the following error when running your MailCollect scripts : <code>ssl.SSLError: [SSL: UNSUPPORTED_PROTOCOL] unsupported protocol (_ssl.c:1056)</code>
+One of the possibility to solve is the following :

+    sudo nano /etc/ssl/openssl.cnf

+Find the <code>minProtocol</code> options and set it to TLSv1.0

 ## Clean MailCollect batches
 When a batch is launch it will create a folder with a backup of the e-mail and the log file associated To avoid lack of memory on the server, do not forget to cron the <code>clean.sh</code> script :